J5430/JudgementSummarizer/README.md

 ## Disclaimer

 This project is built using **Streamlit** and integrates **Gemma 3 4B** to assist users in understanding legal judgments and documents.
-All legal content is fetched via the official API provided by **IKanoon Software Development Pvt Ltd**.
+All legal content is fetched via **IKanoon Software Development Pvt Ltd**'s Indian Kanoon.

 ⚠️ **Disclaimer:**
 - The AI-generated summaries may be incomplete or inaccurate.